ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-When updating the `Diev`, adjacent intervals are merged (and then ordered) such
-that there is a unique representation for a given set of values.

 Saat memutakirkan `Diev`, interval yang berdekatan akan digabungkan (dan diurutkan)
 sehingga sebuah set nilai akan mempunyai sebuah representasi yang unik.